Antigua Guatemala’s colonial show pony is a riot of gorgeous cobblestoned streetscapes, crumbling ruins and noble churches.

 Monterrico Save a turtle, spot a whale or go birdwatching in the mangroves from this Pacific coast village.

-Alta Verapaz The cloud forests around Cobán are home to a plethora of bird species, including the national bird, the resplendent quetzal.
+Biotopo del Quetzal The cloud forest of this reserve near Cobán is home to a plethora of bird species, including the national bird, the resplendent quetzal.

 Río Dulce If you’re very quiet and very lucky, you might just spot a manatee or a crocodile near the banks of this jungle-shrouded river.